Battle of Kletsk: Aftermath

 On 12 August 1506, victorious Michael Glinski entered Vilnius.
 In honor of the victory, Mikołaj II Radziwiłł sponsored the construction of the Church of St. George on the Neris riverbank.
 But when Grand Duke Alexander Jagiellon died on 19 August, Zabrzeziński accused Glinski of having conspired to murder the ruler.
-Glinski fell from royal favor and began an anti-Lithuanian revolt, murdering Zabrzeziński and allying with the Grand Duchy of Muscovy, rekindling the Muscovite–Lithuanian War.
+Glinski fell from royal favor and began an anti-Lithuanian revolt, murdering Zabrzeziński and allying with the Grand Principality of Moscow, rekindling the Muscovite–Lithuanian War.

 Khan Meñli I Giray of Crimea hurried to assure Alexander Jagiellon that the raid was unauthorized and asked to maintain peace.
-Crimean Khanate severed its long-standing alliance with Moscow due to, among other things, the Muscovite campaign against the Khanate of Kazan.
-Lithuanian Grand Duke Sigismund I the Old ultimately reached an alliance with the Khan, offering a tributary payment and receiving an jarlig for the Russian territories of Novgorod, Pskov, and Ryazan in return.
-The combination of both these events led to the Tatars shifting the raids to the Muscovy controlled lands since 1507.
+The Crimean Khanate severed its long-standing alliance with Moscow due to, among other things, the Muscovite campaign against the Khanate of Kazan.
+Sigismund I the Old, Grand Duke of Lithuania, ultimately reached an alliance with the Khan, offering a tributary payment and receiving an jarlig for the Russian territories of Novgorod, Pskov, and Ryazan in return.
+The combination of both these events led to the Tatars shifting the raids to Muscovite-controlled lands since 1507.